This game has unused animations.

 The level features a unique entrance not replicated anywhere else in the game, where Crash spawns airborne, and descends onto the scenery as if he had fallen down from above ground.
 However, the level itself is unmistakably unfinished - there are no obstacles or enemies present in this level, and the cave located across the wide acid pit leads nowhere, rendering it impossible to finish the level.

-There's an early Brio bonus round present in the final game.
+There's an early bonus round present in the final game.
 It uses old assets.
-Requires moonjump to complete.
-Going too far in the end and completing it crashes the game.
+Requires moonjump to complete as the bonus layout cannot be input directly using cheat codes.
+Going too far in the end and completing it will therefore crash the game.
 There's no characters waiting at the end.

 Use the Gameshark codes below to access it:

 By pressing Start on the second controller while on the Map or in a level, one can pause the game without the blinking PAUSED thing.
 The second controller can pause or unpause even if controller 1 pauses.
 Also controller 1 can unpause the pause made by controller 2.
 This feature is not present in the NTSC-U version.